rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 reader.Update()
 ```

-As you can see, we use the [`vtkJPEGReader`](http://www.vtk.org/doc/nightly/html/classvtkJPEGReader.html) class to create `reader`, set the filename, and read in the image through `Update`.
+All we do is use the [`vtkJPEGReader`](http://www.vtk.org/doc/nightly/html/classvtkJPEGReader.html) class to create `reader`, set the filename, and read in the image through `Update`.

 > I want to specify, that as the `reader` is not used directly but is rather a part of the VTK pipeline, we don't really need to call `Update`.
 That method will be called by subsequent objects that use `reader` as an input.
 However, while debugging VTK code, progressively updating the pipeline allows us to verify which part of the pipeline didn't work instead of getting an arbitrary error at some point down the road.